-At step 2, the Joint Secretariat strongly recommends that the partnership submits a scanned signed version of the partnership agreement along with the step 2 application form in Jems (in pdf format; also see section 4.2.2).
+To allow for an efficient start of the project in case of approval, at step 2, the Joint Secretariat strongly recommends that the partnership reviews, agrees on and submits a scanned dated and signed version of the partnership agreement along with the step 2 application form in Jems (in pdf format; also see section 4.2.2).
+In case this is not possible, all partners must review and provisionally agree on a version of the partnership agreement.
+This draft version of the partnership agreement should be submitted by the step 2 deadline as an attachment.